partkeepr/PartKeepr/CONTRIBUTING.md

 Guidelines:

- * Create one issue per bug or feature request
+ * Create _one issue per bug or feature request_
- * Do not mix multiple bugs or feature requests into a single issue
+ * _Do not mix_ multiple bugs or feature requests into a single issue
- * Search the issue tracker if the issue has already been reported
+ * _Search the issue tracker_ if the issue has already been reported
  * Ensure you are running the latest version of PartKeepr
  * Try to reproduce the problem on [demo.partkeepr.org](demo.partkeepr.org) prior reporting the issue and indicate in the issue that you have done so
+ * Report your _browser type and version_, any _JavaScript errors in the console_ and any other details like _server operating system_, _php version_ etc.

 Use the dedicated mailing list or IRC for general questions as described on the [PartKeepr Support Page](https://www.partkeepr.org/support/).